grafana/dskit/CONTRIBUTING.md

 `-local github.com/grafana/dskit` parameter, to put Dskit internal imports into a separate group.
-We try to keep imports sorted into three groups: imports from standard library, imports of 3rd party packages and internal Cortex imports.
+We try to keep imports sorted into three groups: imports from standard library, imports of 3rd party packages and internal imports.
 Goimports will fix the order, but will keep existing newlines between imports in the groups.
 We try to avoid extra newlines like that.

 ## How to add a package from another repository preserving history